break2make/pkcs11-tutorial/softhsm.md

 # SoftHSM

+*According of SoftHSM official [website](https://www.opendnssec.org/softhsm/):*

+>SoftHSM is an implementation of a cryptographic store accessible through a PKCS #11 interface.
+You can use it to explore PKCS #11 without having a Hardware Security Module.
+It is being developed as a part of the OpenDNSSEC project.
+SoftHSM uses Botan for its cryptographic operations.

 ## Installation

 SoftHSM can be installed using binarary package or from [source](https://github.com/opendnssec/SoftHSMv2).
 We use the following command to installed SoftHSM2 (version 2) in Ubuntu 18.04: